DataArtifex/.github/profile/README.md

 *This project is in an early incubation phase.*

-Our vision:
+Our vision is to:

-- Fostering the creation of comprehensive data documentation accessible to humans and machines
+- Foster the creation of comprehensive data documentation that is equally accessible to humans and machines
-- Facilitating the rapid publication of data and associated metadata through APIs
+- Facilite the rapid publication of data and associated metadata through APIs
-- Unleashing data-driven machine intelligence
+- Unleash data-driven machine intelligence
-- Reducing data wrangling
+- Reduce time spent data wrangling
-- Supporting the adoption of standards and best practices
+- Support the adoption of standards and best practices
-- Enabling natural language-driven data management
+- Enable natural language-driven data management

 This will broadly impact and modernize how we publish, discover, access, and utilize data.